jellyfish1456/Biped-Humanoid-Robot-Battle/README.md

 # Check_and_start
-Check to robot whether is fully charged.
+Check the battery whether is fully charged.

 Holding the PS2 controller near the robot.